 You want a top-quality set:

-Selkirk delivered on their reputation here.
-The bag is great quality and the balls are much better than the kind you usually get in other budget sets.
+Selkirk delivers on their reputation – the bag is great quality and the balls are much better than other budget set balls.

 You're on a budget: